In September 2014 the government radically changed the way that Computing was taught in schools across the country.

 A change in focus has seen computing become much more about how computers work and how they can be used effectively in an ever changing, innovating world.
 The new curriculum is aimed at helping prepare students to understand and change the world through logical thinking and creativity, making explicit links with Maths, Science and Design Technology.

 At Castle Rock we have taken the opportunity to look how technology is used not only in schools but in the wider world, not least in business.
-Students spend much of their time learning to program using a range of software packages, including Scratch and Python.
+Students spend much of their time learning to program using a range of programming languages, including Small Basic and HTML.

 All students get the opportunity to look at how computers are made and take part in practical activities taking working computers and other devices apart and just as importantly putting them back together again.